 Garden to Vase isn't about any and all flowers - it's specifically about those that work well as cut flowers - the annuals, perennials, bulbs, flowering vines, herbs, shrubs and foliages that are great for a cutting garden.

 The curriculum is delivered electronically via a private membership site.
-There is written text, images, video, downloadable pdf exercises and a forum.
+There's text, images, videos, downloadable pdf exercises and a private forum.
 Your membership includes evergreen access to the course materials.

 MEET YOUR TEACHER